-A. CONFIRMATIONS:
+A. Confirmations:

-- 1. Date report filed with the NI - 2.
-Year for which report refers - 3.
-Centre name (in full, this should be the official registered name) - 4.
-Details of any changes in facilities, classrooms, equipment, simulator etc. - 5.
-Type of simulators currently in use - 6.
-Comments on any changes in administrative and/or commercial set-up - 7.
-Date of last attendance of applicable RTP Meeting
+- 1. Date report filed with The NI. - 2.
+Year for which report refers. - 3.
+Centre name (in full, this should be the official registered name). - 4.
+Details of any changes in facilities, such as classrooms, equipment and simulators. - 5.
+Types of simulators currently in use. - 6.
+Comments on any changes in administrative and/or commercial set-up. - 7.
+Date of last attendance of applicable RTP meeting.

-B. DETAILS OF CHANGES:
+B. Details of changes:

-8. Details of any changes to address, contact person, telephone number etc. during the year
+8. Details of any changes to contact details, such as address, contact person and telephone number during the year.

-C. INSTRUCTORS and LOGBOOK SIGNATORIES:
+C. Instructors and logbook signatories:

-- 9. Current List of NI Approved Instructors, Instructors CVs, with dates of approval letters - 10.
-Confirmation of current logbook signatories with names and signature samples (comment if any changes and provide the signatures and names if new additions are made)
+- 9. Current List of NI-approved instructors and instructors' CVs, with dates of approval letters. - 10.
+Confirmation of current logbook signatories with names and signature samples (comment if any changes and provide the signatures and names if new additions are made).